HumanBrainProject/ebrains-neuromorphic-job-queue-api/documentation/developer_guide/deployment.rst

 To take a backup of the database, run::

-    $ ./deploy.py database dump db
+    $ cld database dump db

 Domain name registration
 ========================

-The domain name "hbpneuromorphic.eu" was registered with GoDaddy (expiration 09/06/2016).
+The domain name "hbpneuromorphic.eu" was registered with GoDaddy.
 The DNS is configured using the GoDaddy dashboard (contact Andrew Davison for credentials).